Mange/prgnome/README.md

      * Pull request
 2. Download the private key and store the webhook secret somewhere.
 3. Convert the private key from PEM format into DER format.
-   * Use `generate_private_key.sh` from this repo, or manually run the commands inside that script.
+   * Use `contrib/generate_private_key.sh` from this repo, or manually run the commands inside that script.
 4. Deploy.
 (See below)
 5. Install the app in your organization
    * Click on the "Public Page" of your new application.